klapeyron5/has_glasses/README.md

 ## Metrics:
+*v002:*
 Inference time on 1 sample is around 6ms on CPU
-Saved_model (tensorflow) of classificator takes less then 2MB space
+Saved_model (tensorflow) of classificator takes around 2MB space
 EER on example_data_glasses is 0.0
-EER on Celeba test is 0.02
+EER on Celeba test is 0.018

 ## Retrain the Model:
 Run /train/train.py